-- 1. A permit revision is required whenever the applicant proposes substantive changes to the design, terms or conditions of a project from that which is approved in the permit.
-Changes are substantive if they materially alter the project in a manner that relates to its conformance to the terms and conditions of the permit, this program and/or the policies and provisions of the Act. - 2.
+- 1. A permit revision is required whenever the applicant proposes substantive changes to the design, terms or conditions of a project from that which is a pproved in the permit.
+Changes are substantive if they materially a lter the project in a manner that relates to its conformance to the terms and conditions of the permit, this program and/or the policies and provisions of the Act. - 2.
 A revision shall be classified as a Type I permit under Chapter 21.04. - 3.
 When an applicant seeks to revise a permit, the applicant shall submit detailed plans and text describing the proposed changes.
 If the county determines that the proposed changes are within the scope and intent of the original permit, the county may approve a revision.
 "Within the scope and intent of the original permit" means all of the following: - a.
 No additional over-water construction is involved except that pier, dock, or float construction may be increased by five hundred square feet or ten percent from the provisions for the original permit, whichever is less: - b.
 Ground area coverage and height of each structure may be increased a maximum of ten percent from the provisions of the original permit; - c.
-The revised permit does not authorize development to exceed height, lot coverage, selback, or any other requirements of this program except as authorized under the original permit: - d.
+The revised permit does not authorize development to exceed height, lot coverage, setback, or any other requirements of this program except as authorized under the original permit; - d.
 Additional landscaping is consistent with conditions (if any) attached to the original permit and with this program; - e.
 The use authorized pursuant to the original permit is not changed; and - f.
-No adverse environmental impact and no net loss to sho eline ecological functions vill be caused by the project revision. - 4.
+No a dverse environmental impact and no net loss to shoreline ecological functions will be caused by the project revision. - 4.
 If the sum of the revision and any previously approved revisions violates the provisions in WAC 173-27-100 or the proposed change itself constitutes a substantial development, the applicant shall apply for a new permit in the manner provided for herein rather than proceeding under this section. - 5.
 Administrative appeals of revision decisions shall be processed in accordance with Section 21.04.290, in addition to the following: - a.
 Appeals shall be based only upon contentions of noncompliance with the provisions of subsection (G)(3) of this section regarding whether or not the revision was "within the scope and intent of the original permit." - b.
-If an appeal is successful in proving that a revision is not within the scope and intent of the original permit, the decision shall have no bearing on the original permit. - 6.
-The county's final approval of the revision, along with the revised site plan, text and the final ruling on consistency with this section shall be filed with Ecology.
-In addition, the county shall notify parties of record during the original issuance of the permit.
-The revised permit is effective immediately upon final approval by the county. - 7.
-If the revision to the original permit involves a conditional use or variance that was conditioned by Ecology, the county shall submit the revision to Ecology for its approval, approval with conditions, or denial.
-The revision shall indicate that it is being submitted under the requirements of WAC 173-27-100.
-Upon receipt of Ecology's decision, the county shall notify parties of record of Ecology's final decision.
-The revised permit is effective immediately upon final approval by Ecology.
+If an appeal is successful in proving that a revision is not within the scope and intent of the original permit, the decision shall have no bearing on the original permit.